spacemonkeydelivers/riscv_security_contest_project/doc/arch/memtag.md

 # Memory tagging Extention

-**Disclaimer:** The design of this extension is "heavily inspired" (it's actially a rip-off with cosmetic changes) by "Armv8.5 Memory Tagging Extension" (see ARM ARM, chapter D6).
+**Disclaimer:** The design of this extension is "heavily inspired" (well, actually, it's a rip-off with cosmetic changes) by "Armv8.5 Memory Tagging Extension" (see ARM ARM, chapter D6).

 ## Introduction